dan-leo/masters/thesis/v8/4_results.md

 \label{fig:res_avg}
 \end{figure}

 There is a large discrepancy in the energy consumption between MTN and Vodacom in Figure \ref{fig:res_avg} and \ref{fig:res_avgECL}.
 Average power measurements and reports from UE modems show that Nokia is consuming more energy than ZTE, Ericsson and Nokia by a factor of 20 or more.
-Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL Class 1.
+Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL class 1.
 Power consumption impacts battery longevity as in \S\ref{res_battery}.

 \begin{figure}[ht]
   \subfloat[Average power measurements from Appendix \ref{appendix_measured}]{